YashMohan/Damping_wings/README.md

 4. tabulate ; pip install tabulate

 # Changing the parameters
-To change the parameters you want to vary or to change the range of the parameters, open and edit "Parameters_file.py".
+A. To change the parameters you want to vary or to change the range of the parameters, open and edit "Parameters_file.py".
 This file contains the general list of the parametrs.
-To change the parameters and the ranges only for the corner models, edit the "Param_Ranges" dictionary in "Running_models_non_parallel_git.py".
+B. To change the parameters and the ranges only for the corner models, edit the "Param_Ranges" dictionary in "Running_models_non_parallel_git.py".
-To change the parameters for face models, edit "variables_list" in "Running_models_non_parallel_git.py".
+C. To change the parameters for face models, edit "variables_list" in "Running_models_non_parallel_git.py".